Adel Mouwda

 Sheikh Adel Al Mouwda was the second deputy chairman of Bahrain's parliament of 2002, the Chamber of Deputies, and the former leader of salafist party, Asalah.
-Sheikh Al Mouwda is considered the leading spokesman for political Islam in Bahrain and is known for his forthright views, which has seen him often quoted in the international press.
+Sheikh Al Mouwda is considered the leading spokesman for political Islam in Bahrain and is known for his views, which has seen him often quoted in the international press.

 In March 2011, Mouwda was expelled from the Asalah bloc for boycotting an extraordinary meeting of parliament voting on Al Wefaq's en-masse resignation.

 Political positions

 Sheikh AlMouwda's political identity aligns more closely with religious conservatism, as a Salafist Politician and graduate of Islamic Studies and is prominent for his support of national interests, through a religious framework.
 One of these notable occurrences, was his vocal opposition to Iranian influence in Bahrain during the 2011 Bahraini Uprising and his full support of the Bahraini Monarchy.
 His views reflected the wider Salafist and Gulf Arab narrative that sees Iran as a geopolitical and ideological threat.